 Partner, Medical negligence

 Sepsis can be difficult to diagnose but is treatable if caught early.
-In some cases, if sepsis is recognised in its very early stages before the infection has spread or caused damage to other areas of the body, it can be treatable with oral antibiotics without hospital admission.
+In some cases, if sepsis is recognised in its very early stages before the infection has spread or caused damage to other areas of the body, it can be treated with oral antibiotics without hospital admission.

 ‘Severe sepsis’ and ‘septic shock’ are medical emergencies.
 Severe sepsis is where the body’s organs or the blood and oxygen supply to the tissues are affected.
 Septic shock is where the blood pressure drops to a dangerously low level.
 These severe forms of sepsis require immediate admission to hospital and emergency treatment with intravenous (IV) antibiotics.